Red Sox hope to have Martinez back for finale vs. Braves | Sports-Games

 The Braves won 10-3 on Tuesday and clinched their first series win over Boston since 2004.
 "He's doing better, for sure," Boston manager Ron Roenicke said.
 "Hopefully back in the lineup" on Wednesday.

 Martinez has not played up to his high standards this season.
 He's batting only .208 -- his lifetime average is .292 -- and he has three homers and 15 RBIs.
 He had 36 homers and 105 RBIs in 2019.
 Atlanta (21-14) will start left-hander Robbie Erlin (0-0, 6.00) in the series finale.
-The Red Sox (12-24) moved their scheduled starter, Martin Perez, back at least one day because of a blister, and were expected to use an opener on Wednesday, possibly lefty Mike Kickham.
+The Red Sox (12-24) moved their scheduled starter, Martin Perez, back at least one day because of a blister, and announced that right-hander Robinson Leyer (0-0, 9.00 ERA) will be the starter Wednesday night.

-Kickham, who made the team as a non-roster invitee, was promoted from the alternate training site on Monday.
+Lefty Mike Kickham, who made the team as a non-roster invitee, was promoted from the alternate training site on Monday.
 He has not pitched in a major league game since Sept.
 13, 2014, against Los Angeles.
+He's expected to follow Leyer on Wednesday night.
 Erlin has enjoyed mixed success since joining the Braves on Aug.
 9 after being released by the Pittsburgh Pirates.
 Erlin has failed to register a quality start in three outings, but the Braves are 2-1 with him on the mound.

 Like many of the other candidates who have auditioned in the rotation, Erlin is averaging only four innings per start.
 His stuff has been good -- he's got 20 strikeouts in 18 innings -- but needs to pitch deeper into games.
 In his last start against Philadelphia on Friday, Erlin allowed four runs in four innings and surrendered two home runs.